bxparks/tzplus/README.md

 library.
 They will use much smaller alternative timezones libraries such as [AceTime](https://github.com/bxparks/AceTime) for Arduino.

-**Legal Disclaimer**: This project is not related to the TZDB project, the IANA organization, or any other government or quasi-government agency.
+**Disclaimer**: This project is not related to the TZDB project, the IANA organization, or any other government or quasi-government agency.
 A timezone may be assigned to the wrong ISO country due to a typo or a clerical error.
-Please submit a bug report.
+Please submit a bug report to fix this.
 In a few rare cases, a subjective judgement call was made.
 If you disagree with the result, you may try to convince the maintainer of this project to make changes.
 If you are unsuccessful, you have the option to fork this database and make the changes yourself.
 This project and its data are published into the public domain.

 **Version**: 0.0 (2023-05-03, TZDB 2023c)